anissen/solitaire/tasks.md

 Bugs:
 * If quest has [a, b, b] and [a, b] is collected the first [a, b, _] should be highlighted in quests matched
 * Clicking on grid selects multiple tiles
-* If game starts with audio disabled, enabling audio does not start the music

 Nice:
 * Global highscores